EAkeweje/GPmix/README.md

 ```
 ![](cbf_smooth.png)

-## Projection of Sample Functions
+## Projection

-Use `Projector` object to project the sample functions unto specified (projection) function(s).
-The `Projector` object needs to be initialized with the type of projection function and the desired number of projections.
-The `basis_type` is for specifying the type of projection function (basis).
-Supported `basis_type` are: fourier, bspline, fpc, rl-fpc, Ornstein-Uhlenbeck random functions, and wavelet.
-Further, Parameter `n_proj` is for number of projections and `basis_params` for further configuration of the projection function.
-For instance, we use wavelet projection function in this demonstration, and so we use `basis_params` to specify the family of wavelet we want to use.
-Afterwards, apply the `fit` method to the smoothed functions to compute the projection coefficients.
+To project the sample functions onto specified projection functions, use the `Projector` object.
+Initialize the `Projector` object with the type of projection functions and the desired number of projections.
+The `basis_type` argument specifies the type of projection functions.
+Supported `basis_type` options are: eigen-functions from the fPC decomposition (fPC), random linear combinations of eigen-functions (rl-fPC), B-splines, Fourier basis, discrete wavelets, and Ornstein-Uhlenbeck (OU) random functions.
+The `n_proj` argument defines the number of projections.
+The `basis_params` argument allows for further configuration of the projection functions.

-Here, we use 14 projection functions generated from the Haar wavelet family.
+For this demonstration, we will use wavelets as projection functions.
+We will specify the family of wavelets using `basis_params`.
+After initializing, apply the `fit` function to the smoothed functions to compute the projection coefficients.
+Here, we will use 14 projection functions generated from the Haar wavelet family.

 ```python
 proj = Projector(basis_type= 'wavelet', n_proj = 14, basis_params= {'wv_name': 'haar'})